MrWyss-MSFT/boost-esp/README.md

 # boost-esp
-This is a **proof of concept**, if setting Best_performance mode and disabling sleep during the Enrollment Status Page decreases the deploy time and avoids the devices going into sleep mode.
+This is a **proof of concept**, if setting Best_performance mode and disabling sleep during the Enrollment Status Page (ESP) decreases the deploy time and avoids the devices going into sleep mode.

 ## [Install-ESPBoost.ps1](Install-ESPBoost.ps1)

 registers a **scheduled task**, that runs as **system**.
 It has a trigger on **system startup**.
 It **runs a powershell script** that is hosted **online**.
 In this case the [Boost-ESP.ps1](Boost-ESP.ps1) script.
 The scheduled task **expires** and therefore destroys itself after a given period of time.

-⚠️⚠️ **_replace change the URI to your version of Boost-ESP.ps1_** I don't want to system privileges on your system, fork the repository.
+⚠️⚠️ **_change the URI to your version of Boost-ESP.ps1_** I don't want to system privileges on your system, fork the repository.

 All the **$PSDefaultParameterValues** are for you to change